Ettersburg, California: Geography

 Benbow, (12.2 miles ESE), Weott (13.3 miles NNE), Redcrest (18.3 miles N), Alderpoint (20.6 miles E).

-According to the USGS Site Map, the city has a drainage area 70.9 sqmi.
+The town is on the banks of the Mattole River.
+According to the USGS, the Mattole River's drainage area upstream of Ettersburg is 70.9 sqmi.

 Ettersburg is in the Lost Coast region which includes Pacific Ocean coast, and several rivers.
 The location of Ettersburg on U.S. 101 is 241 mile northwest of Sacramento and 300 mi north of San Francisco.
 The next big city is Eureka, principal city and county seat of Humboldt County.

 The city is only 15 mile away with access the coast and increases in elevation slightly as it spreads north, south, and especially to the east.

 The city then gives way to hills and mountains of the rugged coast range, which quickly exceed 3200 feet in elevation.

 Climate

 Ettersburg experiences mild to warm (but not hot) and dry summers with some rainy days, with not many average monthly temperatures above 70 °F. According to the Köppen Climate Classification system, Ettersburg has a warm-summer Mediterranean climate, abbreviated "Csc" on climate maps.
 There are cool winters during which intense rainfall occurs.
 It has warm, dry summers with moderate rainfall through the summer months.
 Snow in Ettersburg is very rare, occurring every 20 to 30 years in winter months.

 Average January temperatures are a maximum of 54.0 °F and a minimum of 41.0 °F. Average August temperatures are a maximum of 62.0 °F and a minimum of 53.0 °F. The record high temperature was 86 °F. The record low temperature was 21 °F. Average annual precipitation is 37.9 in.
 There are on average 120 days with measurable precipitation which makes Ettersburg a Mediterranean climate.

 Ettersburg's Köppen classification and climate is similar to locations such as parts of Balmaceda, Chile, in high elevations of Corsica, Haleakala Summit in Hawaii and the Cascades or Sierra-Nevada-ranges.